Odessa, Texas, without drinking water as temperatures soar

 The city water system’s 165,000 customers’ taps lost pressure or went completely dry after the 24-inch (61-centimeter) main broke Monday afternoon, according to the city’s social media pages.

-Temperatures Wednesday were predicted to approach 100 degrees Fahrenheit (38 degrees Celsius) as Texas — like much of the United States — faced extremely hot and humid conditions.
+Temperatures were forecast to approach 100 degrees Fahrenheit (38 degrees Celsius) later Wednesday as Texas — like much of the United States — faced extremely hot and humid conditions.
 And while Odessa typically sees hot weather in June, the timing of the break made dealing with this week’s heat more difficult.

-City officials said at a news conference Tuesday afternoon that drinkable water could be restored later Wednesday but that the water system needed to be turned back out carefully to avoid any additional breaks.
+Resident Nikki Friday told The Associated Press that the city is providing bottled water and people with wells are offering neighbors water from hoses.
+She also said tanker trucks have been parked around town to fill buckets with water.

+“Drinking water has not been an issue,” Friday said.
+“We just need water to return to our daily lives and within the community.”

 “It’s an aging infrastructure that we’re seeing.
 It’s a cast iron pipe, and so those are typically more susceptible to breaks than other new technologies like PVC pipe that’s going in the ground,” he said.